marcus-sds/postgres-boshrelease/README.md

     allow a `psql` health check to attempt to connect to the other node before considering it a failure.
 The lower this value, the faster your cluster will failover, but the higher a risk of accidental failover and split-brain.
+Defaults to `5`.